tlewowski/zurvan/README.md

 For now, please refer to `tests` directory for executable examples.

+## <a name="requirements"></a> Requirements

+Obviously, JavaScript environment is much bigger than just Node.js, and you might need to fake timers in other environments, such as the browser.
+If you do, your environment has to fulfill several requirements:

+ - implement at least ECMAScript 5 (ES6 is better)
+ - have a basic implementation of promises (ES6 promises are sufficient or any basically compatible library, like <a href="https://www.npmjs.com/package/bluebird">bluebird</a>)
+ - implement `setImmediate/clearImmediate` (if your environment doesn't, you can try out library: <https://github.com/YuzuJS/setImmediate>)
+ - implement `process.uptime` and `process.hrtime` (this requirement is going to be removed in 0.2.0 release) - at minimum a global `process` object is required

+See <a href="doc/configuration.md">configuration documentation</a> to check out possible compatibility options (e.g. evaluating strings in `setTimeout`)
+Of course, if you have trouble with running _Zurvan_ on your custom target, feel free to contact me for support

 ## Other

 _Zurvan_ is available as package on NPM

-Name is taken after babilonian deity of infinite time, Zurvan.
+Name is taken after babilonian deity of infinite time, _Zurvan_.
 For more details see: https://en.wikipedia.org/wiki/Zurvanism

 If you encouter a bug when using _Zurvan_, please report it as an issue on GitHub.
 Of course, if you are willing to issue a pull request, they are welcome.